 2. Raise your level of self-awareness.

-Passive aggressive communication behaviors can result from a lack of understanding of why you are upset or how you are feeling.
-Begin to pay attention to what is going on as you react to various people and situations.
+Passive aggressive communication behaviors can result from a lack of understanding of why or how you are feeling upset.
+As you react to various people and situations, pay attention to what is happening.

 3. Allow yourself enough time to make changes.